ljungmark/neural-network/docs/README.md

 <h1>Perceptron neural network</h1>
 <p>This network won't have any hidden layers and will look like this:</p>
 <img src="docs/perceptron.png">
 <p>The input values will in our case be either 0 or 1.
 Each synapse will be given a random weight.
-After passing through the neuron which will do a weighted sum of the inputs.
-We will then put it through a normalizing function to get the output to either a 0 or a 1.
-For this, we'll use the Sigmoid Normalizing Function.</p>
+After passing through the neuron which will do a weighted sum of the inputs we'll put it through a normalizing function to get the output to either a 0 or a 1.
+For this, we'll use the Sigmoid normalizing function.</p>
 <img src="docs/sigmoid-normalizing-function.png">

 <h1>Training process</h1>